Meet Jennifer - a Gen X mom who is getting her first Last Will & Testament.

 There, I said it.

 Surveys say I’m not alone.
-In fact, approximately 40% of Canadians (over 18) do not have a Last Will & Testament.
+In fact, approximately half of Canadians (over 18) do not have a Last Will & Testament.

-That makes me one of 12 million people!
+That makes me one of nearly 20 million people!
 But thankfully it’s not too late.

 I’ve probably had the same excuses as everyone else:

-Aging and end-of-life hasn’t affected me personally until the last few years with my parents own aging, downsizing, moving into a retirement home and with the passing of my father last year.
+Aging and End of Life–related considerations hadn’t affected me personally until the last few years.
+That's when I started having to contend with my parents own aging, downsizing, and moving into a retirement home, and eventually with the passing of my father last year.
 Thankfully, my mother was able to move in with us.

-I am Generation X - the largest segment of the population who is also part of the sandwich generation – we in some capacity care for both our children and our parents.
-There is just so much involved during this stage of life and therefore certain things get put on the back burner and not given the importance they should.
-But it needs to be more of a priority, and it needs to be talked about.
+I am part of Generation X — the largest segment of the population who is also part of the sandwich generation.
+Many of us are caring, in some capacity, for both our children and our parents.
+There is just so much involved during this stage of life, and therefore certain things get put on the back burner and not given the importance they should.
+But Aging and End of Life Planning needs to be more of a priority, and it needs to be talked about.
 This is where Viive Planning comes in!

-My own experience with my parents paired with working as an administrative assistant at Viive, has really made me astutely aware of the importance of aging and end-of-life planning.
+My own experience with my parents, paired with working as an administrative assistant at Viive, has really made me acutely aware of the importance of Aging and End of Life Planning.

-It is so much more than having a Will in place (although a Will is a great start!).
+Planning is about so much more than having a Will in place (although a Will is a great start!).

 Honestly though, the thing that bothers me the most about not having a Will yet is not having had a guardian chosen and in place for my daughter.
 My husband and I have now started the process of having our Wills drafted and that brings such a sense of peace now knowing that we are taking care of this.